10 Symptoms to Determine If You Have Whiplash

 The majority of whiplash injuries heal within six weeks after the injury.
 However, some report to have neck pain after ten years.
 Others have symptoms for the rest of their lives resulting in chronic pain.

 The initial level of pain that is felt within the first three weeks after suffering from whiplash has been found to be a good indication of whether or not a person will recover.

 People who report severe pain have a significantly decreased chance of recovering fully.

-Those with preexisting conditions, such as neck pain, arthritis in the neck, and headaches, generally have longer recovery times or suffer long-term effects.
+Those with preexisting conditions, such as neck pain, shoulder pain, arthritis in the neck, and headaches, generally have longer recovery times or suffer long-term effects.

 Up to 75% of those with decreased movement in their neck are still disabled after one year.

 In addition, instability in the neck increases your risk of re-injury in the future.

 When you are involved in an accident, it is always highly recommended that you seek medical treatment for a physical examination as quickly as possible.